-1. From a command prompt, run the installation command for the products that you want to install and specify the options for the commands.
+From a command prompt, run the installation command for the products that you want to install and specify the options for the commands.
 The commands are in the directory where the media files are located, referred to as media_location in this documentation.
 The installation application runs in console mode by default, unless you specify GUI mode when you issue the command.

-media location/ids_install
+media_location/ids_install

-- Installs Informix with all features, and any bundled client products that you select. - 2.
-Ensure that you select Typical setup as you follow the instructions in the installation application.
+Installs Informix with all features, and any bundled client products that you select.

-3. Complete the installation and exit the installation application.
+- 2. Ensure that you select Typical setup as you follow the instructions in the installation application. - 3.
+Complete the installation and exit the installation application.

-Important: See Chapter 4, "Configuring a database server," on page 4-1 to set up an instance of Informix if you did not create a server instance in the installation application.
+Important: See Chapter 4, "Configuring a database server after installation," on page 4-1 to set up a server if you chose not to create a server in the installation application.